This post may contain affiliate links. Please read our disclosure policy.

 In the South, eating Black Eyed Peas on New Years Day is thought to bring prosperity.
 Call me superstitious, but I grew up on this tradition and my Mom never missed serving up black-eyed peas on New Years Day.
 So, here I am.
 30 years old and I always eat my black-eyed peas (and cabbage) to ring in the New Year.
 This year, I am enjoying them in this Black-Eyed Pea Soup

 Some of you say YUCK, I hate black-eyed peas.
 I think you’re crazy or you’ve only had ones not prepared well because I freaking love me some black-eyed peas.
 I think this recipe is absolutely delicious and I look forward to serving it up every year!
 This recipe makes a lot.
 I always make a ton so that I can spread the love and prosperity to my closest friends by dropping them off a mason jar of this soup.
 They love it!

-So for all of you crazy, superstitious southerners like myself that do this tradition, try my Black-Eyed Pea Soup recipe this year!!
-It’s yummy, clean ingredients and super delicious!
-Enjoy!
+So for all of you crazy, superstitious southerners like myself that do this tradition, try my Black-Eyed Pea Soup recipe this year.
+It’s a very delicious and healthy soup to make, and I hope you will enjoy it.
+Wishing you all the prosperity in the New Year!